 - 1. On the 'Versions' page, hover over the relevant version to display the cog icon, then selectArchivefro m the drop-down menu. - 2.
 The version list indicates the version 'archived' status with a semi-transparent icon.
 No further changes can be made to this version unless it is un-archived.
-Also it is not possible to remove any existing archived versions from an issue's affected and fix version fields or add any new archived versions.
+Also it is not possible to remove any existing archived versions from an issue's affected and fix version fields or add any new archived versions. - 1 To revert the archive of a version, simply select Unarchive from the drop-down menu.

-(i) To revert the archive of a version, simply select Unarchive from the drop-down menu.
+To revert the release of a version, simply selectUnreleasefrom the drop-down menu.